backgroundclouds/CCBblog/_posts/2024-4-30-Myth-of-Intermediation.md

 ******

 And although The Brand and The Agency were able to sort things out, and work together again, the contention in the relationship had become more obvious than before.
-And it was especially obvious in how they spoke to each other on the phone, or how they looked at each other in the hallways, when one or the other would be leaving.
+And it was especially obvious in how they spoke to each other on the phone, or how they looked at each other in the hallways, when one or the other was leaving.

 And things were about as well as could be expected....

 ### Until the 90's
 ![A picture of a McDonalds somewhere in Eastern Europe, sometime in the 90s.
 Used by Khan in an article that depicts 1990s Globilisation](/assets/images/posts/myth/GLOBALISATION.png)
 *'GLOBALISATION' Google Image Search Results*